 They also asked if I wanted sweet potato fries, and initially I didn’t.
 When I got to my hotel, I found that there were sweet potato fries in a takeout container, so that was a pleasant surprise!

-I had an incredible 3 days in Copenhagen.
+There are so many things to do in Copenhagen.
 This is one Scandinavian city that you simply must visit.
 I had a fourth day in the region, so I hopped on a train and went to Malmö and Lund, Sweden.
 That’s another thing that I loved about Copenhagen – I could take a 30 minute train ride and be in another country!
+If you have 4 days in Copenhagen, be sure to add a day in Malmo and Lund, returning to Copenhagen in the early evening.
+If you don’t feel like taking the trip on your own, you can opt for a guided tour of Malmo and Lund as a day trip.

-I hope you enjoyed this incredibly lengthy Copenhagen travel itinerary, with every detail of my trip to Copenhagen.
+I hope you enjoyed this incredibly lengthy Copenhagen travel guide, with every detail of what to do in Copenhagen.
+I highly recommend spending 3 days in Copenhagen as it’s the perfect amount of time to get a good feel for the city.
 Happy travel planning!